clairekc123/flight-prediction/README.md

 * *LATITUDE* (numeric): approximate latitude coordinate of airport's location
 * *LONGITUDE* (numeric): approximate longitude coordinate of airport's location

+Code detailing data cleaning and merging with DCA data can be found in `flight_pred pre-shiny code.Rmd`, as well as in the shiny app.

 ### Built With